 But, the IELTS Listening section also tests you on an important parameter often ignored: SPELLING.

 One of my oft repeated advice to IELTS aspirants is to be prepared with the spelling.
 Let’s face it, you haven’t had a spelling test since grade 5 and chances are auto-correct and those squiggly red lines have done most of the spelling for you.
 Unfortunately, you can’t get away with bad spelling on the IELTS.

 I am often asked, “How important is spelling on the IELTS?”

 Of the 4 skills (Reading-Writing-Speaking-Listening) tested on the IELTS, Speaking is the only skill that doesn’t require you to spell.

 The other two sections, Reading and Listening, are absolutely unforgiving.
 Recall that each of the 40 questions in those sections carries 1 mark for a correct answer and zero for a wrong answer or no answer.
-A spelling mistake on one of those 40 answers means your answer is incorrect.
-So 4 spelling errors in the Reading or Listening sections means a loss of 4 marks.
-Another point is that spelling errors on the reading test should be uncommon since you mostly have to pick the answers from the text.
+A spelling mistake on any of those 40 answers means your answer is incorrect.
+So, 4 spelling errors in the Reading or Listening sections means a loss of 4 marks.
+Spelling errors on the reading test should be uncommon since you mostly have to pick the answers from the text.
 Spelling errors are most common on the listening section, and they carry a heavy penalty.

 How to get the spellings right?

 There are a bunch of spelling rules, ones that you learnt in grade 4 or 5, but they are numerous and complicated.
 These rules need to be very consciously considered and following them will improve your spelling skills in 6 – 9 months.
 Considering you may not have that kind of time set aside for IELTS prep, it is better you familiarize yourself with the most commonly used words.